gilmore-lab/sex-differences-project/protocol/vision-screening-protocol.md

 - The examination should be done indoors with bright, natural illumination of more than 300 lux.
 - The plates should be held at a distance of 50 - 75 cm (20-30 inches)

+Say:

+>"Look at this picture and tell me what you see."

 - The first exam:
     - *Skip: Examiner shows the participant plate 1 or 2, tracing the red line.
 Recognized as "circle", "square", or some other design.
     - Plate 3 and 4.
 The participants are required to say outloud "circle", "square", or some other design.
 If the shape is correctly recognized, mark as normal.If the shape is not correctly recognized, mark as abnormal.